France - Data Protection Overview

 Health data: There is no definition of 'health data' in the Act.
 Article 2 provides for the application of the definition provided in Article 4 of the GDPR.
 Thus, health data means personal data related to the physical or mental health of a natural person.

-Pseudonymisation: There is no definition of 'pseudonymisation' in the Act.
+Pseudonymization: There is no definition of 'pseudonymization' in the Act.
 Article 2 provides for the application of the definition provided in Article 4 of the GDPR.
-Thus, pseudonymisation means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.
+Thus, pseudonymization means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.

 5. Legal Bases